 Additionally, it has the ability to play backward, create square (1:1) videos for Instagram, and create 16:9 videos exclusively for YouTube.
 Slow motion, transitions, music, overlays, and other features are all supported.

 For what you receive, it’s not at all awful.
 The features can be increased by in-app purchases, even though a majority of the features are free.

 Some of the filters are just for fun, and they are used to copy current trends.
-The picture-in-picture capability, slow motion support, keyframe editing, and other more conventional video editing tools are all available.
+Picture-in-picture capability, slow-motion support, keyframe editing, and other more conventional video editing tools are all available.

 You can compress or shrink a video with the Video Show application without sacrificing the original video’s quality.

 Please let us know in the comments if we overlooked any of the top Android video editor apps.

 […] apps for android.
 Read further down the article and see our pick, just like we did for the Best Video Editor Apps […]